FarazAhmadNagrami/FarazAhmadNagrami/README.md

 stack_philosophy: >
   Backend-first thinker who can own the full stack.
-  From Spring Boot microservices to React dashboards to AWS/GCP cloud infra — I ship end-to-end.
+  From Spring Boot microservices to React and Nextjs dashboards to AWS/GCP cloud infra — I ship end-to-end.

 achievements: